The 4 Most Common BMW S63 M5 & M6 Engine Problems

 - Spark plugs & ignition coils

-It’s a good time to add a few notes prior to discussing the above S63 faults and failures in-depth.
+It’s a good time to add a few notes prior to discussing the above S63 engine problems and failures in-depth.
 These are a few of the most common issues when problems do pop up.
 However, that doesn’t mean a majority of S63 engines will actually run into these problems.
 There are also many other things that can go wrong with the S63 engine – this concept applies to all engines.

 Anyways, keep in mind the S63 is a high performance engine in BMW M cars.
 The M5, M6, M8, and X M models are not cheap to own or maintain.
 Even without any major problems the S63 can be expensive.
 Brakes, tires, spark plugs, etc can add up quickly.